A. J. Casson: Life and career

 During the 1920s, Casson continued to paint during his spare time alone and with the Group of Seven.
 He enjoyed painting using watercolour and in 1925, along with Carmichael and F. H. Brigden, founded the Canadian Society of Painters in Water Colour.
 After Frank Johnston, a Group of Seven member, left the group in 1921, Casson seemed like an appropriate replacement.
 In 1926, he was informed by Carmichael that he had become a member of the Group of Seven.
-In the same year, he also became an associate member of the conservative Royal Canadian Academy.
+In the same year, he also became an associate member of the conservative Royal Canadian Academy (he became its president in 1949).
 Carmichael also introduced Casson to The Arts and Letters Club of Toronto.

 In 1924, Casson married Margaret Petry.
 His father died shortly after his marriage, and he had to take care of and support his widowed mother.
 After the end of the Group of Seven in 1932, he helped found the Canadian Group of Painters in 1933, along with several members of the Group of Seven who also became members of the Canadian Group of Painters, including Lawren Harris, Arthur Lismer, A. Y. Jackson and Franklin Carmichael.

 Casson developed a painting style with clear colours, background designs, and a limited palette.
+His approach was what Lawren Harris had talked to him about - simplification and the elimination of all nonessentials.
 In 1952, he was elected into the National Academy of Design as an Honorary Corresponding member.
 In 1954, he was one of eighteen Canadian artists commissioned by the Canadian Pacific Railway to paint a mural for the interior of one of the new Park cars entering service on the new Canadian transcontinental train.
 Each mural depicted a different national or provincial park; Casson's was Algonquin Provincial Park.
 He "retired" in 1958 from Sampson-Matthews, at age 60, to paint full-time.
 He also was helpful as a special consultant to the Anti-Rackets Branch of the Ontario Provincial Police uncovering forgeries of Tom Thomson and the Group of Seven and many other historical Canadian artists.